DataDog/documentation/content/en/tracing/troubleshooting/correlated-logs-not-showing-up-in-the-trace-id-panel.md

 {{% /tab %}}
 {{% tab "Custom" %}}

-For raw logs, where you aren't using an integration to collect the logs:
+For raw logs where you aren't using an integration to collect the logs:

 1. Make sure that the custom parsing rule extracts the [trace][1] and [span][2] IDs as a string, like in the following example: